ChillGenXer/sapiens-server/README.md

 ``cd ~/sapiens-server``

 We are now going to update our config.sh file to put in the relevant directories and stuff so we never have to deal with them again.

-nano config.sh
+The instructions in the file should hopefully be sufficent to be able to set it correctly.

+``nano config.sh``

 Your server is now ready to run.
 From now on, when you log in you can change to the sapiens-server directory and you can use the command script:

+``
 ./sapiens.sh start - starts your server in a screen session so it is running in the background.
 ./sapiens.sh stop - stops your server running in the background.
 ./sapiens.sh restart - Basically a stop, wait, and then a start.
 Good to bounce the server if things are getting laggy.
 ./sapiens.sh upgrade - This will run the Steam upgrade script and either update or refresh the Sapiens server executable.
 ./sapiens.sh backup - Backs up the world to the designated backup folder.
 ./sapiens.sh console - When a server is running in the background use this command to bring up the server console.
 To exit the console without stopping the server hold CTRL and type A D.
+``